brunordgs/posts-list/README.md

 Posts list website, made with React and CSS3.

 ## Getting started
-To get started you need close this repository:
+To get started you need clone this repository:
 ```bash
 git clone <repository link>
 ```